-99) What are the responsibilities of top management?
+97) What are the responsibilities of top management?

-Answer: Top management responsibilities involve getting things accomplished through and with others to meet the corporate objectives.
-Top management's job is multidimensional and oriented toward the welfare of the total organization.
-Specific top management tasks vary from firm-to-firm and developed from an analysis of the mission, objectives, strategies, and key activities of the corporation.
+Answer: Top management responsibilities involve getting things accomplished through and with others in order to meet the corporate objectives.
+Top management's job is thus multidimensional and is oriented toward the welfare of the total organization.
+Specific top management tasks vary from firm to firm and are developed from an analysis of the mission, objectives, strategies, and key activities of the corporation.
 Tasks are typically divided among the members of the top management team.

 The CEO, with the support of the rest of the top management team, must successfully handle two primary responsibilities crucial to the effective strategic management of the corporation: (1) provide executive leadership and a strategic vision, and (2) manage the strategic planning process.

-Learning Obj.: 2.5: Explain how executive leadership is an important part of strategic management
+Chapter Objective: Explain how executive leadership is an important part of strategic management